-North Carolinians can take action to better prepare private wells for a flood ahead of Hurricane Dorian, even if you are making plans to evacuate.
-The Division of Public Health has issued guidance to help keep your well safe before and after a flood.
+North Carolinians can prepare private wells for a flood ahead of a hurricane, even if you are making plans to evacuate.
+The Division of Public Health has guidance to help keep your well safe before and after a flood.

 - Store adequate bottled water for drinking and cooking.
-You won't be able to drink, brush teeth or cook with well water until it is tested and found suitable.
+You might not be able to drink, brush teeth or cook with well water until it is tested and found suitable.

 - Fill up the pressure tank as much as possible.

 - Turn off the electricity to the well.

 - If you have an aerobic septic system, turn off the electricity for the system.
 No special preparations are recommended for conventional septic systems.